BruceEckel/WinterTechForum-hugo/content/opening-session/index.md

   The Wooden Nickel is an expensive tourist trap.
 I have a personal grudge against Elk Avenue Prime.
 Sunflower is the best place in town, followed by Django's; I haven't been to Soupcon in a long time (expensive) so I'm not sure if it's still as good.
+The Coal Creek Grill is rumored to be very good these days.

 - Lunch: we recommend Momo's, Teocalli Tamale for good and fast.
 Also the Last Steep, Ryce and Pita's in Paradise.
 The Gas Cafe makes good hamburgers.